Positive Dog Training Supplies & Solutions!

 Treat Dispensing Toys

-Strong chewers do best with the Squirrel Dude, Tug N Treat and Treat Stik.
+Strong chewers: do best with the Squirrel Dude, Booya, and Treat Stik.
 Those toys are all very durable.
 If you see your dog trying to break the toy interrupt with "eh eh!" and than praise for chewing without destroying the toy.
 Click for more on teaching your dog not to destroy toys.

-Picky chewers will enjoy treat dispensing toys as long as you make sure it is easy for him or her to start with and that the treats you are using are tasty.
-A good bet is the Linkables.
+Picky chewers: will enjoy treat dispensing toys as long as you make sure it is easy for your dog to start with and that the treats you are using are tasty.

 Related articles: